-• Task 1.1 Project management
+Task 1.1 Project management

-- ➤ On the request from SESM, THYIA took the role "Project Coordinator" starting from 8th of December 2010 when signed the GA with the Artemis JU. - > THYIA spends some additional effort for the administrative project coordination.
-The management effort was spent for WP2. - > THYIA was substituted by MAS officially on the 5th of August 2011. - > Contributions to D1.1.1, D1.1.2 and D1.1.3 documents - Results: - A voluntary work for the administrative coordination engaged additional human and other resources that are not covered with the national agreement. - Repository BSCW server development and administration - An extra work was dedicated for development and finalisation of D1.1.1, D1.1.2 and D1.1.3 documents as support to SESM.
+On the request from SESM, THYIA took the role "Project Coordinator" starting from 8th of

+December 2010 when signed the GA with the Artemis JU.

+- THYIA spends some additional effort for the administrative project coordination.
+The management effort was spent for WP2. - > THYIA was substituted by MAS officially on the 5th of August 2011. - Contributions to D1.1.1, D1.1.2 and D1.1.3 documents - Results: - An additional work for securing the project from failure during the first review. - An active participation in organising the work for additional deliverables M01, M02, M03, M04, M05 and M06. - An active participation in all additional deliverables including also a new list of deliverables, a new list of milestones and a new GANTT. - Repository BSCW server development and administration - An extra work was dedicated for development and finalisation of D1.1.1, D1.1.2 and D1.1.3 documents as support to SESM for the first review.